 Chase Field Guide – Where to Park, Eat, and Get Cheap Tickets

-Cheap or Free Parking at Chase Field
+Arriving at Chase Field

 Another nice option for parking at Chase Field is Parking Panda.
 This website lets you pre-pay and reserve a spot ahead of time so you can cut out some of the stress and guesswork when it comes to finding a spot.
 Certainly that isn't a bad option.